-Alleged misconduct: NBA to investigate suspended UNICAL Prof, Adamawa REC, others – The Sun Nigeria
+Alleged misconduct: NBA to investigate suspended Unical Prof, Adamawa REC, others – The Sun Nigeria

 From Paul Osuyi, Asaba

-The Nigerian Bar Association (NBA) said it has resolved to investigate the allegations of sexual assault against the suspended Dean of the Faculty of Law, University of Calabar, Prof. Cyril Ndifon.
+The Nigerian Bar Association (NBA) has said it has resolved to investigate the allegations of sexual assault against the suspended Dean of Faculty of Law, University of Calabar, Prof. Cyril Ndifon.

-In a statement by the national publicity secretary of NBA, Akorede Habeeb Lawal, said the decision to investigate Ndifon was reached at the National Executive Committee (NEC) of the association.
+In a statement, the National Publicity Secretary of NBA, Akorede, Habeeb Lawal, said the decision to investigate Ndifon was reached at the National Executive Committee (NEC) of the association.

 According to him, an ad-hoc committee was empanelled to investigate the allegations against the university don.

-He listed members of the committee to include the first vice president of NBA, Mrs. Linda Rose Bala; assistant general secretary of NBA, Mr. Daniel Kip; chairperson of NBA women’s forum and the chairman of NBA Calabar branch.
+He listed members of the committee as First Vice President of NBA, Mrs. Linda Rose Bala; Assistant General Secretary of NBA, Mr. Daniel Kip; Chairperson of NBA Women’s Forum and the Chairman of NBA Calabar branch.

 Besides, Lawal said the NBA resolved to investigate the alleged attempt to bribe an election petition tribunal chairman in Kano State.